microsoft/FluidFramework/packages/dds/tree/docs/roadmap.md

 > Complete

 In most scenarios, the Shared Tree will construct an in-memory JavaScript representation of the tree.
-This milestone makes it possible to read and write data to the Shared Tree without creating (reifing) that in-memory JavaScript representation.
+This milestone makes it possible to read and write data to the Shared Tree without creating (reifying) that in-memory JavaScript representation.
 This is particularly useful in scenarios where the client has memory constraints or wants to maintains a copy of the data on the other side of an interop boundary (e.g., WASM, C++).
 It also allows clients/microservices to check permissions without loading the document and inspect changes without caring about the entire tree.